peterfriese/Swift-Async-Await-Experiments/README.md

 To compile and run the code, make sure to follow these steps:

-1. Download the experimental Swift compiler toolchain from the [Snapshots/main](https://swift.org/download/#snapshots) section on the downloads page (I use the [Feb 02 2021 development snapshot](https://swift.org/builds/development/xcode/swift-DEVELOPMENT-SNAPSHOT-2021-02-02-a/swift-DEVELOPMENT-SNAPSHOT-2021-02-02-a-osx.pkg))
+1. Download the experimental Swift compiler toolchain from the [Snapshots/main](https://swift.org/download/#snapshots) section on the downloads page (I use the [May 18 2021 Swft 5.5 development snapshot](https://swift.org/builds/swift-5.5-branch/xcode/swift-5.5-DEVELOPMENT-SNAPSHOT-2021-05-18-a/swift-5.5-DEVELOPMENT-SNAPSHOT-2021-05-18-a-osx.pkg))
 2. Install the toolchain by double-clicking the package
 3. Activate the toolchain in Xcode (via _Settings > Components > Toolchains_)